microsoft/table-transformer/docs/INFERENCE.md

 # Inference

 With the Table Transformer (TATR) inference pipeline you can:
-1. *Detect* all tables in a document image
+1. *Detect* all tables in a document image.
-2. *Recognize* a table in a cropped table image and output to HTML or CSV (and other formats)
+2. *Recognize* the structure of a table in a cropped table image and output to HTML or CSV (and other formats).
-3. *Extract* (detect and recognize) all tables in a document image in a single step
+3. *Extract* (detect and recognize) all tables in a document image in a single step.

+Recognized/extracted tables can be output in multiple formats: 1. raw object bounding boxes; 2. list of cells, with properties; 3.
+HTML; 4.
+CSV.

+Of these, the list of cells (#2) contains the most information, as it includes the bounding box of every cell.
+The HTML table format is somewhat lossy because it does not include bounding box information for the cells.
+The CSV format is slightly more lossy in that the first row and only the first row contains the column headers/names.
+So multi-row column headers must be "flattened" into a single row.

 ## Sample Code
 Converting a cropped table image to HTML or CSV: